Table of Content

 - Engaging in regular exercise not only promotes physical well-being but also helps manage stress and anxiety.

-- Practising mindfulness and relaxation techniques, such as meditation or yoga, can aid in reducing daily tension.
+- Practicing mindfulness and relaxation techniques, such as meditation or yoga, can aid in reducing daily tension.

-- Setting clear boundaries in personal and professional life helps in maintaining a healthy work-life balance.
+- Setting clear boundaries in personal and professional life helps maintain a healthy work-life balance.

 - Additionally, seeking professional help through therapy or counselling can provide invaluable tools for managing anxiety, depression, or other mental health concerns, offering women the support they need to thrive.